mCRL2org/mCRL2/doc/sphinx/source/developer_manual/performance_old/index.rst

-Performance measurements
+Performance measurements (Old)
 ========================

-A system has been set up to periodically measure the performance of several mCRL2 tools and of compiling the entire toolset.
-This way, it is possible to see how the performance of these processes changes over time.
+The system to perform these benchmarks is no longer available, for the newer benchmarking setup see :doc:`../performance`.
+However, the results and the details of the old benchmarking system are preserved below.

 You can view the performance plots for: